minhvo91/kixeye-local/README.md

 # Deploying KIXEYE Test Application on MacOS using  Docker-compose

-This is the Docker-compose file will be used for:
+This project is using docker-compose to:
 - Deploying KIXEYE Test Application on local MacOS machine

 The requirement of application is: https://github.com/Kixeye/testapp/blob/master/README.md